Mehedi-Hasan-Rabbi/Code_Playground/README.md

 2. MySQL

 Tools Used
-As the functional requirements, we have indicated:
+As for the functional requirements, we have indicated the following:
-1) Development tools, Visual Studio Code and a sustainable environment for development.
+1) Development tools, Visual Studio Code, and a sustainable environment for development.
-2) The apache web server for deploying the application and establish the relational-database connections.
+2) The Apache web server for deploying the application and establishing relational-database connections.
-3) Different Compilers which will compile code of different type of programming languages.
+3) Different Compilers which will compile code of different types of programming languages.